Large Language Models for Cyber Security: A Systematic Literature Review: RQ3: What domain specification techniques are used to adapt LLMs to security tasks?

 \subsection{Fine-tuning LLMs for Security Tasks}

-Fine-tuning techniques are extensively utilized across various downstream tasks in NLP~\cite{sun2020finetuning4}, encompassing the adjustment of LLM parameters to suit specific tasks.
-This process entails training the model on task-relevant datasets, with the extent of fine-tuning contingent upon task complexity and dataset size~\cite{dodge2020finetuning1,qi2023finetuning2}.
-Fine-tuning can mitigate the constraints posed by model size, enabling smaller models fine-tuned for specific tasks to outperform larger models lacking fine-tuning~\cite{khare2023vulde11,zheng2024finetuning3}.
-We classify fine-tuning techniques employed in papers leveraging LLMs for security tasks into two categories: full fine-tuning and partial fine-tuning.
-Notably, many papers employ fine-tuning without explicitly specifying the technique.
-In such cases, if an open-source LLM is utilized, we presume full fine-tuning; if a closed-source LLM like GPT series models is utilized, we assume partial fine-tuning.
+Fine-tuning techniques are extensively utilized across various downstream tasks in NLP~\cite{sun2020finetuning4}, representing a crucial step in adapting pre-trained LLMs, whose initial training might not sufficiently cover the nuances of specialized domains like cybersecurity.
+This process involves further training the model on task-relevant datasets to adjust its parameters, aligning its capabilities more closely with specific security objectives~\cite{dodge2020finetuning1,qi2023finetuning2}.
+The extent and nature of fine-tuning often depend upon task complexity and dataset size~\cite{dodge2020finetuning1,qi2023finetuning2}.
+Importantly, fine-tuning can mitigate the constraints posed by model size, enabling smaller models fine-tuned for specific tasks to potentially outperform larger, general-purpose models lacking task-specific adaptation~\cite{khare2023vulde11, zheng2024finetuning3}.
+In our surveyed literature (185 papers), fine-tuning was employed in 57 studies (~31\%).
+Its application varies significantly across domains: it was most prevalent in information and content security (10 out of 20 papers, 50\%) and software and system security (43 out of 119 papers, ~36\%), with moderate use in network security (4 out of 26 papers, ~15\%).
+Notably, no papers applying fine-tuning were identified in the hardware security or blockchain security domains within our selection.